ILOG: Recent developments

 On July 28, 2008, IBM and ILOG announced an agreement regarding a proposed acquisition by IBM of ILOG.

 On January 6, 2009, the acquisition of ILOG by IBM was completed.

-On July 1, 2009, the "Transfer of Business" letter was issued that confirmed that ILOG was effectively integrated within IBM.
+On July 1, 2009, the "Transfer of Business" letter was issued, which confirmed that ILOG was effectively integrated within IBM.
 This coincided with a fresh release of the ILOG products, which is now branded as an IBM ILOG company.

 Customers

 As of 2009, more than 1,000 universities use ILOG Optimization for research and teaching, and more than 1,000 commercial customers, including over 160 of the Global 500, use ILOG Optimization in some of their most important planning and scheduling applications.